API Testing for Reaching Quality and Coverage Goals

 This allows you to create simulated test cases, which in turn allows you to view behaviors of dependent resources that you may have a hard time accessing, that you may have difficulty configuring for testing, or that are not yet available.

 These resources might be web services, databases, mainframes, or third-party applications, among others.
-You can use service virtualization together with OS and hardware virtualization to gain access to the required environments.
+You can use web service virtualization together with OS and hardware virtualization to gain access to the required environments.
 Combined, this allows you to test faster, earlier, and more thoroughly.

 You can apply service virtualization in two ways with regard to API testing: